The fear of life is the first cause of all our psychological troubles.

 Religion sees more clearly the hiddenness of the actual cause of our pain, and has proposed a variety of supernatural explanations such as original sin, satanic forces, and the like, to explain the mind's insane determination to suffer.
 Unfortunately, the religious approaches have had no greater success than the psychological ones in ridding us of this curse.

-And still, we continue to pursue solutions based on false insights and broken understandings, which create the illusion that the mind — that is to say, the psychology — is to blame for all the trouble that stifles and ruins the experience of being alive as a human being.
+And still, we continue to pursue solutions based on false insights and broken understandings, which create the illusion that the mind—that is to say, the psychological mechanisms—is to blame for all the trouble that stifles and ruins the experience of being alive as a human being.
 And once that false assumption is firmly seated, even the clearest and truest among us are blocked from seeing any way out other than religion, philosophy, immersion in the ancient wisdom teachings, or psychotherapeutic practices aimed at taming psychological mechanisms that are actually untamable.

 We are told, with all the best intentions, that we must either reform the mind by gaining understanding of what we should think and feel, and clear it with practices designed to clarify and give power to our understandings, or seek supernatural forces that will free us from the mind's grip.
 As a last resort, many of the wisdom teachings advise us to kill it off entirely.

-Please stop here for a moment or two if you will, and try to take in what I have just suggested, without regard for what the "mind" "thinks" about it all.
-Consider for a moment the possibility that the thoughts, assumptions, and mechanisms of understanding that comprise your mind might be rooted in a profoundly erroneous idea about you and your life.
+Please stop here for a moment or two if you will, and try to take in what I have just suggested, without regard for whatever thoughts may be present in your mind about it all.
+Consider for a moment the possibility that the thoughts, assumptions, and mechanisms of understanding that comprise your mind may be rooted in a profoundly erroneous idea about you and your life.

-If you look at yourself in the manner we speak of, the fear will go whether you understand it or not, but I believe that understanding the actual cause of the problem the looking provides a cure for will profoundly affect the course of recovery from the consequences of a life crippled by fear.
+If you look at yourself in the manner we suggest, the fear of life will go whether you understand it or not, but we believe that understanding the actual cause of the problem the looking provides a cure for will profoundly affect the course of recovery from the consequences of a life crippled by fear.

 The fear of life is a psychological autoimmune disease.
 It seeks to protect us from the danger of being alive by holding life itself at arms' length, lest we fall in and perish.
 It warps the lens of personal psychology through which we perceive the meaning, validity, and the likely effect of everything that happens to us, with us, within us, and around us.
 It creates and maintains the delusion that life is not safe, that life is not to be trusted.
 It poisons our minds and our relationships with one another, and with the earth itself.

-All of our self-hatred and hatred of others, all of our self-defeating and aggressive habits of behavior and relationship, and all of our misery and disappointment in ourselves and in our lives spring from one simple cause, which is the fear of life, which drives us insane.
+All of our self-hatred and hatred of others, all of our self-defeating and aggressive habits of behavior and relationship, and all of our misery and disappointment in ourselves and in our lives spring from one simple cause, and that is the fear of life, which drives us insane.

 There is, by the way, a surprising level of agreement among mental health professionals for this view that the fear triggered by birth is the cause of much misery throughout life.